bokeh/bokeh/sphinx/dev_guide.rst

     $ npm install -g grunt-cli

+.. note:: The following commands should be executed in the ``bokejs`` subdirectory of the top level checkout.

 In order to build the javascript files that comprise bokeh.js, first install necessary dependencies::

     $ npm install

-These command will install compile and runtime dependencies into node_modules and build subdirectories, respectively.
+This command will install build dependencies in the node_modules subdirectory.

 To compile the Coffeescript into javascript, execute grunt::

     $ grunt build

-At this point bokeh can be be used as an AMD module together with require.js.
+At this point bokeh can be be used as an `AMD module together with require.js <http://requirejs.org/docs/whyamd.html>`_.
 To build a single bokeh.js that may be included as a script, see below.

-Grunt can concatenate the javascript files into a single bokeh.js, either minified or unminified.
+Grunt can concatenate the javascript files into a single javascript file, either minified or unminified.
 To generate a minified script, execute the command::

-    $ grunt deploy
+    $ grunt mindeploy

-The resulting script will have the filename bokeh.min.js and be located in the build subdirectory.
+The resulting script will have the filename bokeh.min.js and be located in the ``build/js`` subdirectory.

 To generate an un-minified script, (useful for debugging or developing bokehjs), execute the command::